SoulInfernoDE/compile-kernel-from-source/README.md

 2. interdiff -q remove_ashmem.patch /dev/null > enable_ashmem.patch
 3. patch -p1 -i enable_ashmem.patch

 Updated the scripts to patch ashmem module back into the sources.
-It checks if ashmem code is still present and skips the patchset if not needed.
+It checks if ashmem code is still present and skips the patchset if not needed.</del>

 -->> Maybe broken with latest kernels now.
 Dirty patches and fixes may be found at the repo from [@choff](https://github.com/choff) (Thank you so much for tracking / fixing ashmem!)